 Performance materiality is the application of materiality at the individual account or balance level set at an amount to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Performance materiality was set at £875,000 (2018: £625,500) which represents 70% (2018: 50%) of the above materiality level.
+Basic performance materiality was set at £840,000 (2019: £875,000) which represents 70% (2019: 70%) of the above materiality levels.
+We selected 70% as this was reflective of our perceived risk of the financial statements containing misstatements, after considering previous experience of this audit engagement we consider this level appropriate.